 #13 – The Biltmore has the first private bowling alley.
 All were built by a new company called Brunswick.

 #14 – By 1971 William Cecil plants his first grapevines at Biltmore.
 This led to the establishment of a winery at the estate that continues to the present day.
 In 2017 the Biltmore estate employed over 2,400.

 #15 The Biltmore is America’s Grand Estate.
 The house and grounds and designated a National Historic Landmark in 1963.
-It’s one of the largest tourist attractions in North Carolina, with 1.4 million visitors each year.
+It’s one of the most significant tourist attractions in North Carolina, with 1.4 million visitors each year.

 Final Thoughts on the Biltmore Estate